maziac/DeZog/documentation/Usage.md

     - experimental: Should work, but not very well tested
     - started: Development has started but is not ready, i.e. not usable.
     - planned: Development has not yet started.
-- ZesaruxExt, ZX Next and CSpect are not available at the moment.
+- ZesaruxExt and ZX Next are not available at the moment.

 ### The Internal Z80 Simulator